henderea/everyday-menu/README.md

 # EverydayMenu

 ## Updates
-Please see the "Introducing Presets!" section below for an awesome new feature!
+* Please see the "Introducing Presets!" section below for an awesome new feature!
+* Please see the "Introducing Statusbar Menus!" section below for another awesome new feature!

 ## Issue Tracking
 Please use <https://everydayprogramminggenius.atlassian.net/browse/EM> for issue tracking.